sgunti137/OpenResumes/README.md

 * Latex
 * Tailwind CSS

+### Key Features

+* Login and logout securely using the IITG mail ID.
+* Create mutliple resumes for various profiles.
+* Edit the resumes created.
+* Download the resume as well as the LaTeX code.
+* Share the link of the resume.
+* Make a auto-formatted, good looking resume from a simple, flexible and user friendly resume without the need of LaTeX knowledge in few minutes.

 ### Login Page

 * The web application is authenticated and a user must signin using the IIT Guwahati work mail ID.